sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 If you are new to [Grafana](https://grafana.com) you should checkout the [basic concepts](https://grafana.com/docs/guides/basic_concepts/) as a start.
 Grafana is used by Cern, NASA and many many tech companies like Paypal, Ebay and Digital Ocean and it will surely work for you too :)

-You can also confgigure all the thresholds (green/yellow/red) so they match what you need:
+You can also configure all the thresholds (green/yellow/red) so they match what you need:

 ![Configure thresholds in Grafana]({{site.baseurl}}/img/configuring-thresholds-grafana.jpg) {: .img-thumbnail}